jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

   (b) if payment to a person other than the member is possible, pay to the Commissioner the amount of the withdrawal.

 ### 15 Contributions holiday
-A employee member may, at any time, take a contributions holiday in accordance with subpart 4 of Part 3.
+An employee member may, at any time, take a contributions holiday in accordance with subpart 4 of Part 3.

 ### 16 Transfer of members
 (1) A member may, at any time during that person’s membership of a KiwiSaver scheme, on application to the manager, apply to have the manager transfer the member’s accumulation to another KiwiSaver scheme.